-When you change the focusing distance from minimum to infinity, the zoom changes by just over 19 percent.
-Frankly speaking, this is a pretty bad indicator.
+When you change the focusing distance from minimum to infinity, the zoom changes by just over 19 percent, frankly speaking, this is a pretty bad indicator.

-And one more parameter, which is also important not only in video, but also in photography.
-If autofocus speed and accuracy are important for the photographer, then the minimum noise of the motors is also important for video shooting.
+And one more parameter, which is also essential not only in video but also in photography.
+If autofocus speed and accuracy are necessary for the photographer, then the minimum noise of the motors is also crucial for video shooting.

 All portraits presented in this review were captured using face and eye detection.
-Not a single significant miss or difficulties in finding focus were noticed, the system works out adequately, and the motor in the lens works really fast.
+Not a single significant miss or difficulties in finding focus were noticed, the system works out adequately, and the motor in the lens works fast.

 Thanks to the longer body compared to the Nikkor F, the lens is easier to operate.
 However, a too wide focusing ring sometimes leads to an accidental focus shift, so it is better to turn off the focus ring in the fine-tuning mode.

 The Nikkor Z mount, another creation by Nikon engineers, once again gives the impression of a quality professional tool.
-It all starts with external factors - the case is made mainly of metal, excellent build quality, no backlash and gaps.
+It all starts with external factors - the case is made mainly of metal, excellent build quality, no backlash, and gaps.
 The bayonet mount, like all Nikkor Z representatives, looks very reliable.

-But if you are going to shoot video professionally, then the lens will disappoint with a very noticeable breath of focus in the region of 19 percent.
+But if you are going to shoot video professionally, then the lens will disappoint with a very noticeable breadth of focus in the region of 19 percent.
 Although, I note that this is not the worst indicator that I have seen on lenses with a fixed focal length of 85 mm.

 Unfortunately, the trend is that all Nikkor Z lenses are either slightly more expensive or significantly more expensive.
-At the time of publication of the review, Nikkor Z 85mm f/1.8 S cost was $796.99 on Amazon marketplace, which is almost twice as much.
-Nevertheless, due to its qualities, the hero of this review definitely deserves attention and recommendations for purchase.
+At the time of publication of the review, Nikkor Z 85mm f/1.8 S cost was $796.99 on the Amazon marketplace, which is almost twice as much.
+Nevertheless, due to its qualities, the hero of this review deserves attention and recommendations for purchase.